eprothro/perform-later/README.md

 ### Database Configuration

-Cassie provies database connection configuration (e.g. cluster and session) per environment.

-Similar to how `config/database.yml` stores your relational databse configuration, `config/cassandra.yml` stores your cassandra database configuration.
+Similar to how `config/database.yml` stores relational databse configuration, `config/cassandra.yml` stores cassandra database configuration.

 ```
 rails g cassandra:config
 ```

 This will create `config/cassandra.yml` with default settings.
+All cluster and session [configuration options from `cassandra-driver`]() are supported (`hosts`, `port`, and `keyspace` shown below).

 ```yml
 development: